-I walked up the steep stairs and found myself surrounded by hundreds of martial arts photographs, clearly depicting a long a meaningful legacy of training and tradition.
-I was soon greeted by a warm and friendly hello that made me feel right at home, although I was far from home.
+I walked up the steep stairs and found myself surrounded by hundreds of martial arts photographs and newspaper clippings, clearly depicting a long and meaningful legacy of training and tradition.
+I was soon greeted by a warm and friendly "Hello" that made me feel right at home, although I was far from home.

-This was down town Manhattan, a neighborhood that some might consider dangerous.
+This was downtown Manhattan, a neighborhood that some consider quite dangerous.
 For me it was part of my martial arts touring and training; trying to get exposed to as much martial knowledge as I could.

 The man put out his hand, and with a smile from ear to ear said, "Welcome, my name is David".
 His large hand enveloped mine and the warmth of his handshake made me feel like we were old friends.
-Later I was to discover that this kind fellow who introduced himself simply as 'David', was none other than the renowned martial arts expert Professor David James, 5th dan black belt and successor to Grand Master Professor Vee of the Vee Arnis Jitsu school of self defense.
-His humility was that of a true master of the martial arts.
+Later I was to discover that this kind fellow who introduced himself simply as "David", was none other than the renowned martial arts expert Professor David James, 5th dan black belt and successor to Grand Master Professor Vee (short for Visitacion) of the Vee Arnis Jitsu school of self-defense.
+His humility was that of a true master of the martial arts, of life itself.

 I told him I was only visiting and thus, I was not really a potential student.
+I like to be honest and not misleading.
 With most school owners that would end the conversation.
-David James maintained the same happy smile and invited me to attend a few classes, at no charge whatsoever.
-I was being welcomed as fellow black belt instructor.
+David James maintained the same happy smile and invited me to attended a few classes, at no charge whatsoever!
+I was being welcomed as a fellow black belt instructor.
 He said he would be honored to have me join them.

-I returned next week for two classes.
+Of course, I was thrilled.
+I returned the next week for two classes.
 The lessons I would learn from David would stay with me.
 Years later I can still feel his presence, I can still relive the classes.

 During the class I saw David turn periodically to a large folder.
-I noticed he had hundreds of lesson plans, clearly organized and well constructed.
-Since then I have followed his example and now I have a similar binder myself.
-It is important to come prepared to class.
+I noticed he had hundreds of lesson plans, clearly organized and well-constructed Since then I have followed his example and now I have a similar binder myself.
+It is important to come to class prepared.

 His students were powerful.
-I was working with one woman, Marlene, and boy could she pound that bag, and she was just a tiny thing, but strong and motivated.
+I was working with one woman, Marlene, and she could really pound that bag, and she was just a tiny thing but strong and motivated.

-The class was composed of all kinds of different people but I was the only Jewish/White person there.
+The class was composed of all kinds of different people but I was the only Jewish, or white person there.
 By the end of the class I was among family.
 This was true racial integration; one happy martial arts family.
 The bond of training brings us together.
 I felt as comfortable as if I were in my home.